 To help you strengthen your email security, let’s explore how to get started with DMARC and answer a few common questions about the protocol.

-DMARC builds on two common email validation protocols—Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM)—and was designed to provide greater email security for senders and email domain owners alike.
+Introduced in 2012, DMARC is one of the most beneficial protocols to be added to the list of email authentication standards.
+DMARC builds on two email validation protocols—Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM).
+The technology exists to provide greater email security for both senders and email domain owners.

 DMARC is the biggest safety check for your email program and is significantly harder for spammers to crack than SPF—which defines which IP addresses are authorized to send mail from your domain—and DKIM—which “signs” your messages in a verifiable way for mailbox providers (MBPs).